igor2000xp/igor2000xp/README.md

 [CV on Linked-in](https://www.linkedin.com/in/igor-aniskevich-7a6b9745/)

 ## Summary

-I completed the JavaScript/FrontEnd, Angular courses and decided to repeat and take the node.JS course to strengthen my knowledge. \
+I completed JavaScript/FrontEnd, Angular courses and decided to take the node.JS course and successfully completed this course as well.
+I got rich experience and a lot of practice. \

 I have a B2 level of English, communication skills, ability to negotiate, knowledge of project management techniques, accounting.
 Experience in creating and maintaining sites.
-Interested in position JavaScript/FrontEnd developer.
+Interested in position JavaScript/FrontEnd developer Junior+/Middle.

 I have good Mac/Win/Linux user skills.
 I have experience in administration and team management, including IT.